-Before Care & Extended Day Programs
+Before Care & Extended Day Programs -

-A before care program is offered for students in grades pre-kindergarten through eighth grade from 6:30 am - 7:30 am.
+A before care program is offered for students in grades Kindergarten through eighth grade from 6:30 am - 7:30 am.
 School personnel will meet students and their parents at the gate in the morning.
 The family registration fee if using before care only is \$25 per year.
-The monthly fee for students attending regularly is \$60 per student.
-For students occasionally attending before care, the daily drop in rate is \$5.00 per day.
+The monthly fee for students attending regularly is \$68 per student.
+For students occasionally attending before care, the daily drop in rate is \$7.00 per day.

 SCS offers an after school care program for students in grades pre-kindergarten through eighth grade until 6:00PM.
 An SCS staff member coordinates this program.
 There is a family registration fee each year of \$65.00.
-For students attending regularly, the annual fee is \$1,800.00 per student and is divided over 12 monthly payments of \$150.00 each month and should be paid with the tuition.
-For students attending occasional aftercare, the daily drop in rate is \$15.00 per day and can be paid at the time of pick up.
-On half days, the fee is \$20.00 per day for students paying the annual fee or \$25.00 per day for occasional students.
+For students attending regularly, the annual fee is \$2,100 per student and is divided over 12 monthly payments of \$175.00 each month and should be paid with the tuition.
+For students attending occasional aftercare, the daily drop in rate is \$17.00 per day.
+On half days, the fee is \$20.00 per day for occasional students.
 The annual amount will be pro-rated on a daily basis for late admissions or early withdrawals.
 Please address specific questions to the business office.
-Any student picked up after 6:00 pm will be charged \$5.00 for every 5 minutes after 6:00pm due at the time of pick up.
+Any student picked up after 6:00 pm will be charged \$5.00 for every 5 minutes after 6:00pm. homerooms after their last class.
+Students are called for extra-curricular activities and the gates are opened after 12:00 pm for general pick-up.
+Students should be picked up by 12:15 pm.
+Any student on school grounds after 12:25 pm will be sent to the Extended Day Program and the parent will be charged a fee to be paid that day, at the time of pick up.